coomar2841/image-chooser-library/README.md

+## Version 1.2.5
+1. Updated the support library
+2. Some bug fixes and error handling

 ## Version 1.2.4
 1. Bug fix: While using a configured folder, the folder wasn't being created.
 2. Added support for getting image details like width, height, file extension etc.